Adam Lallana: International career

 Lallana played for England under-18s, scoring on his debut against Slovenia, 18 months after undergoing an operation to correct an irregular heartbeat.
 He also played once each for England under-19s and England under-21s.
 On 10 September 2012, Lallana was called up to the senior England squad for the first time for the 2014 World Cup qualifying match against Ukraine although he was not selected for the match itself.

 On 7 November 2013, along with Southampton teammates Rickie Lambert and Jay Rodriguez, he was called up to the England team.
 Lallana won his first cap for England on 15 November by starting a friendly match against Chile at Wembley Stadium.
 Although England lost 2–0, Lallana's performance received generally favourable reviews.
 He also started in England's defeat against Germany four days later.
 He gained his third cap in a 1–0 friendly win against Denmark on 5 March 2014, coming on as a substitute for Jack Wilshere and crossing for Daniel Sturridge to head in the only goal of the match.

 On 12 May 2014, Lallana was named in the 23-man England squad for the FIFA World Cup.
 He made his competitive debut on 14 June in the first group match against Italy, coming on for the last 10 minutes in place of Sturridge who had scored England's goal in the 1–2 defeat.

 Lallana scored his first goal for England on 4 September 2016 in a 2018 World Cup qualification match away to Slovakia at the Anton Malatinský Stadium.
 It came during stoppage time and proved to be England's winning goal.
 He scored his second England goal on 11 November 2016 in a 2018 World Cup qualification match against Scotland.
 The score ended 3–0 to England, with Gary Cahill and Liverpool teammate Daniel Sturridge scoring the other goals.

 On 30 January 2017, Lallana was named the England Player of the Year for 2016 after his performances for the national team.

+Coaching career

+Following his retirement on 25 June 2025, Southampton confirmed that Lallana would continue in his role as first team coach alongside Carl Martin.